verbb/formie/docs/forms/spam-protection.md

 The honeypot field and `formStartedAt` timestamp are rendered automatically for browser forms.
 You do not need to add them manually in templates.

-### Honeypot field name
+### Honeypot Field Name

 The default honeypot input name is `formieHoneypot`.
 You can change it under **Honeypot Field Name** if you need to avoid a clash with a real field on your forms.

-If you customize the name, make sure it does not match any field handle or name your forms already use.
+If you customise the name, make sure it does not match any field handle or name your forms already use.

-### Minimum submit time
+### Minimum Submit Time

 The browser package records when a form instance was first mounted and sends that value as `formStartedAt`.
 Formie compares it against the configured minimum (in seconds) on the server.

 Very fast automated submissions are flagged as spam.
 Real users who submit immediately after the page loads may also be caught if the minimum is set too high, so tune this value for your forms.

-### Form submit expiration
+### Form Submit Expiration

 Form submit expiration uses the same `formStartedAt` timestamp as minimum submit time.
 If the elapsed time exceeds the configured maximum (in seconds), the submission is marked as spam.

 Use this when you want to reject stale form sessions left open for hours or days.
 It is disabled by default.

-### Replay protection
+### Replay Protection

 Replay protection uses the existing per-render `requestToken` that Formie already issues for browser forms.
 Formie stores a short-lived cache entry when a token is successfully consumed, and rejects reuse within 24 hours.